nuxeo/generator-nuxeo-meta/README.md

 };
 ```

-For instance, the `package` generator can't be executed on an existing project:
+For instance, the `package` generator can't be executed on a single module project:

 ```
 module.exports = {